datagovsg/singpasspass/README.md

 Note from the example:

-> Features such as sign-up, password resets and security measures like csrf, rate limiting, captcha - that's all on you and isn't a part of the protocol implementation provided by oidc-provider.

 Ignore the environments listed above, they're inaccurate.
 Code is deployed at:

 - code on `master` branch goes to singpass.herokuapp.com